Housing and land use-related events taking place in the week ahead, as well as affordable housing lotteries that are ending soon.

 Upcoming Housing and Land Use-Related Events:

-- Tuesday, July 11, 9:30 a.m.: The Landmarks Preservation Commission is holding a public hearing regarding various properties in Brooklyn and Manhattan.
+- Tuesday, July 18, 9:30 a.m.: The NYC Landmarks Preservation Commission will hold a public hearing regarding various properties in Brooklyn and Manhattan.
 More here.

 NYC Housing Lotteries Ending Soon: The New York City Department of Housing Preservation and Development (HPD) are closing lotteries on the following subsidized buildings over the next week: